SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 * Reads `n` - the count of characters which the program is going to receive

-* If character is a vowel, it adds the characters `value` to the result
+* If a character is a vowel, it adds the characters `value` to the result

  | **character**      | **a** | **e**   |**i**   |**o**  |**u**  |
 | :---:       |    :----:   |   :---:     |  :---:|:---:     |:---:     |